sweisss/sweisss.github.io/index.md

 ### Zillite
 A web application created as a final project by a team of four Computer Science students for CS 494 at Oregon State University, Winter 2023.
-The uses Zillow as an inspiration to practice and perfect proper web development techniques using the React library.
+The app uses Zillow as an inspiration to practice and perfect proper web development techniques using the React library.

 View the project on [GitHub](https://github.com/sweisss/Zillite)